cinemascience/pycinema/examples/README.md

 ## Generating new images from a trained network

 Currently, the `pycinema` module supports new view generation for networks built on the InSituNet framework.
-Given a `phi`, `theta` and possible `time` values for the new image, and a path to the trained network, the `ImageGeneratorCNN` module generates the new image.
+Given `phi`, `theta` and optional `time` values for the new image, and a path to the trained network, the `ImageGeneratorCNN` module generates the new image at the specified view direction and time.

 To generate an instance of the module, run: